Adirlou/OptML_Project/README.md

 ## Convergence of Decentralized SGD under Various Topologies
 *by Paul Griesser, Adrien Vandenbroucque, Robin Zbinden*

-In this project, we propose a Python code to compute a decentralized version of the SGD algorithm, initially presented in the Github repository [here](https://github.com/epfml/ChocoSGD).
+In this project, we propose a Python code to compute a decentralized version of the SGD algorithm presented initially in the Github repository [here](https://github.com/epfml/ChocoSGD).

 The contribution is twofold: